The Andrew’s Difference

 The Benefits of Living At College

-- Activities – Colleges offer a seemingly infinite number of opportunities for students to take advantage of: social events, sport, community service, music, dance, hackathons, parties, writing competitions, leadership opportunities, tutorials, drama performances, jam nights, lectures, student committee meetings… there is always something for college students to be part of.
+- Activities – Colleges offer a seemingly infinite number of opportunities for students to take advantage of: social events, sport, community service, music, dance, hack-a-thons, parties, writing competitions, leadership opportunities, tutorials, drama performances, jam nights, lectures, student committee meetings… there is always something for those in college to be part of.

 - Scale – Colleges provide so much more than a room on campus.
 Their small scale – up to 380 students, compared to more than 70,000 at the University of Sydney – enables them to offer a rich and intimate experience that cannot be found anywhere else on campus.

-- Support – Colleges all have wellbeing and academic support programs that help students navigate their way through the challenges of university life.
-Although the type of support offered at each college is tailored to that institution’s needs, all colleges provide some form of academic mentoring and pastoral care.
+- Support – Colleges all have well-being and academic support programs that help students navigate their way through the challenges of university life.
+Although the type of support offered at each college is tailored to that institution’s needs, all provide some form of academic mentoring and pastoral care.

-- Scholarships – Most colleges offer scholarships (though the extent of this offering varies greatly from college to college).
+- Scholarships – Most colleges offer scholarships (though the extent of this offering can vary greatly).
 In some cases, colleges help students access university when they would otherwise be unable to afford relocation costs.

 - Tutorials – Most colleges offer regular group tutorials that supplement study undertaken at university.
 The small scale of college tutorials is conducive to fruitful academic discussions, and erodes the dividing line between friendship and learning.